 As part of the Harvard community, you can access a wide variety of services and benefits from three convenient on-site locations.
 HUGHP and BCBSMA High Deductible Health Plan (HDHP) members can select a primary care provider (PCP) at any Harvard University Health Services (HUHS) location.
-If you select an HUHS PCP, you can access Quest Diagnostics' on-site laboratory services.
+If you select an HUHS PCP, you can access Quest Diagnostics' laboratory services provided on-site at the Harvard Square location.